South African white lobby group calls ANC land plan "catastrophic"

 Investors said Ramaphosa’s speech was aimed at winning political points ahead of an election in mid-2019.

-AfriForum, an organization that mostly represents white South Africans on issues like affirmative action, said in a statement land expropriation without compensation would have “catastrophic results ... like in Venezuela and Zimbabwe”.
+AfriForum, an organisation that mostly represents white South Africans on issues like affirmative action, said in a statement land expropriation without compensation would have “catastrophic results ... like in Venezuela and Zimbabwe”.

 “History teaches us that international investors, regardless of what AfriForum or anyone else says, are unwilling to invest in a country where property rights are not protected,” AfriForum’s Chief Executive Kallie Kriel said.